 - Memorability issues: Email addresses with complex keywords or identifiers may be harder to remember, leading to potential errors or difficulties when recipients try to reach out to specific individuals.

-- Limited flexibility: Email addresses based on specific keywords or identifiers may restrict employees to predefined roles or departments, making it less adaptable to changes and reassignments within the organization.
+- Limited flexibility: Email addresses based on specific keywords or identifiers may restrict employees to predefined roles or departments, making them less adaptable to organizational changes and reassignments.

 1. Generic Contact Email Inbox

-To protect your primary business email address from getting spammed, it’s recommended to use a generic contact email inbox that can be accessed by individuals or forwarded to multiple team members.
+To protect your primary business email address from getting spammed, using a generic contact email inbox that individuals can access or forward to multiple team members is recommended.
 This is especially useful for websites that receive a high volume of inquiries.

 Here are some examples of generic email addresses that you can use for your contact inbox: